GDPR and data protection

 - Developing policies or strategies that have privacy implications.

-A DPIA should be completed for new initiatives or for changes to existing systems or processes.
+A DPIA should be completed for new initiatives, for changes to existing systems or processes or for contract renewals where there is a data processing element.
 It may also be a recommended outcome from a formal investigation into an information security incident or weakness at the University.

 The first step in conducting a DPIA is a screening process to decide whether the detailed work in the subsequent steps will be required.